Do your images show signs of chromatic aberration, also known as color fringing or purple fringing?

 Do you see the purple and green fringing along the edges of the trees?

 Let’s zoom in:

 Chromatic aberration occurs when light passing through your lens bends at different angles.
 You see, some wavelengths of light bend more than others when they pass through the lens.
 And this causes certain colors (especially purple, red, green, and blue) to appear in unwanted places.

 Chromatic aberration is a problem caused by your lenses, and basically every lens displays chromatic aberration to some extent.

 But you don’t need to be afraid of chromatic aberration.
 Because there are methods of minimizing it while shooting–and, if it becomes a serious problem, you can remove it easily in programs such as Lightroom or Photoshop.

 1. Use High-Quality Lenses

 The first way to minimize chromatic aberration is to buy high-quality lenses.
 The better the glass, the less chromatic aberration will be an issue.
-This is because the best lenses are made to limit the separation of light when it passes through the glass elements.
+This is because the best lenses (Canon 17-40mm for example) are made to limit the separation of light when it passes through the glass elements.
 Look for lenses with low-dispersion elements.
 These are designed to significantly reduce color fringing.

-But what if you can’t afford these high-quality lenses?
+But what if you can’t afford these expensive lenses?
 What then?

 2. Avoid High Contrast Scenes